Pittsburgh marks its 4th alligator sighting since May

 Three other gators have been found around Pittsburgh since May.

 On June 8, a 2½-foot-long alligator was found on a home’s porch.
 Two days earlier, a man walking his dog spotted a 5-foot-long alligator in front of a garage.
-On May 18, a 3-foot-long gator was captured near a park.
+On May 18, a 3-foot-long gator was captured near a riverside park.

 There’s no word on whether the gator sightings are related.
+It’s not illegal to own an alligator in Pennsylvania.

 Information from: Tribune-Review, http://triblive.com